AT&T doesn’t offer seniors any discounted rates or plans, but they do have a wide variety of discounts and deals that seniors can take advantage of.

 The next level up from the basic 300 Mbps plan is the AT&T 500 Mbps option.
 While the features are nearly the same, this plan has faster speeds making it ideal for a household with lots of people and lots of devices.

 The plan offers speeds of 500 Mbps and is ideal for large households and devices.
 You can stream movies, Facetime, watch videos online, and play video games on multiple devices, all at the same time.
 Since this plan is Fiber-based, it’s fast, reliable, and a great way to upgrade a home to a place grandkids always want to be.
-The plan starts at $50/mo with a $10/mo equipment fee (although you can reduce this by $5 with autopay and paperless billing).
+The plan starts at $65/mo with no equipment fee.

 Honorable mention: 1 Gig plan